GioWenn/treasure-hunt/pirate_code.md

   above, so you get your fair share of the prize!

 Captain      : NAME HERE
-Quartermaster: NAME HERE
+Quartermaster: Eric Ulrich
-First mate   : NAME HERE
+First mate   : Eric Ulrich